Benefits of having a plan

 If all of these things sound good to you, start working on your career plan today!

-• Additional assessments are also available through the Career Development Center.
-Schedule a Major & Career Exploration appointment in Handshake for an intake session and more information.
+- Additional resources are also available through the Career Development Center.
+Schedule a Major & Career Exploration appointment for more information.

 2. Research career options